ocaml-multicore/multicoretests/index.md

 - `qcheck-stm` - a model-based state-machine testing library based on QCheck that can generate both sequential and parallel tests
-- `qcheck-multicoretests-util` - a small library of utility functions for QCheck-based testing of￼multicore programs
+- `qcheck-multicoretests-util` - a small library of utility functions for QCheck-based testing of multicore programs

 ## Documentation